How to Restrict Access to WordPress Pages: Creating a Members-Only Area

 The Smart Insights case study earlier shows that successful large scale membership websites literally make decisions based on what users say.

-It’s not worth getting tied up in the knots of every user’s opinions, but getting a top level estimation for what would add the most value is critical to staying on track with ROI.
+It’s not worth getting tied up in the knots of every user’s opinion, but getting a top-level estimation for what would add the most value is critical to staying on track with ROI.

 Here’s how to collect user generated feedback within your WordPress member’s only area: